A way to quit that doesn’t suck

 Frequently Asked Questions

-Do I need to be ready to quit?
+Do I need to prepare anything?